SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 2. Configure the SAP Cloud Connector: Add Cloud Platform Subaccount add local backend).
 Configure subaccount and access OData URL.
 3. Create an instance of destination service and a destination configuration on your Cloud Foundry space to access the backend OData URL.
 4. Modify the wishlist front-end application in Web IDE and deploy your MTA to Cloud Foundry.
+5. Create Destination for Wishlist Service and Java Logic to update Ratings which will be required in the next Exercise
+6. Clean-Up

 ## 1. Deploy Product Backend OData Service